2020 Porsche 911 Carrera S gets wider, faster and safer -- and still has a manual transmission

 To help keep that power in check and offer improved performance to match, the 911 Carrera S is now 1.77 inches wider up front.
 A broader nose wraps around 20-inch wheels up front and 21-inchers at the rear.
 But, the improved grip isn't just mechanical, with a series of new driver assists helping to make the 992 safer.

-A new "Wet Mode" that automatically detects low grip conditions.
-That comes standard, as does a new camera-based automatic braking system, while adaptive cruise is an option.
+A new "Wet Mode" that automatically detects low grip conditions, interestingly by using water sensors inside the fenders that detect the flow of the stuff off the front tires.
+When a lot of water is detected, the car warns the driver and, once enabled, adjusts both the throttle curve and the differential settings to enable better and more reliable handling in low-grip situations.
+That all comes standard, as does a new camera-based automatic braking system, while adaptive cruise is an option.
 You can even get a night-vision camera if you're the sort who makes a habit of bombing across back-country roads after dark.

 On the outside, the new Carrera S has revised styling that doesn't exactly break the mold, but again, why would you want to?
 While the nose is quite similar to what we've seen on the 991, bigger changes are found at the rear, with clean, seamless rear lights running the entire width of the rear of the car.
 Electric door handles now sit flush and pop out to greet you.